 The intention of the following guidelines is to ensure that Techne events aim to be as inclusive and accessible to all participants as possible.
 While the views of any group of people are not uniform, we need to be aware of how differences in race, class, age, culture, gender and other factors may influence how we approach our work and how diverse audiences will interpret spoken language, text and image.

+If there is any material in your session which may be perceived as disturbing and/or otherwise require a content warning, you will need to notify the Techne Team in advance so a content warning can be provided to potential attendees in advance of the session.

 Please introduce yourself clearly.

 Be intentional about addressing a diverse audience with visible and invisible identities that may include all abilities, ethnicities, genders, geographies, nations, races, sexualities, and socio-economic statuses.

+Where a content warning is required, ensure this is noted on signage at the entrance of a venue / room and that you raise the warning verbally to all attendees prior to starting the session and allow any attendees the opportunity to leave if they wish to do so.

 Use terms that focus on people rather than categories.